dsatizabal/cpuy-alu/README.md

 ## Operation:

+This ALU is implemented as a combinational logic circuit so no clock is required.

-If the *rst* signal is driven high for at least one clock cycle the ALU is resetted in a way that the result (*result_l* and *result_h* registers) are set to zero, also the threee flags: *carry, zero, sign* are set to low.
+If the *rst* signal is driven high the ALU is resetted in a way that the result (*result_l* and *result_h* registers) are set to zero, also the threee flags: *carry, zero, sign* are set to low.

 If the *enable* signal is set to low the ALU won't perform any operation other than reset, so it can be somehow considered as isolated from the external system.

-All operations take a single clock cycle (rising edge) after enable/reset to complete.
 The operation input byte is meant to contain the complete Opcode of the instruction as stored in the ROM, no preprocessing is required.

 The result is normally outputted in the *result_l* register, for the case of Multiplication, where the result can span more than 8 bits, the upper byte of the result is placed in the *result_h* register.